 A simple portrait to help us recognize you when you visit and maintain our campus security.

-The School of Jewish Nonprofit Management requires that students complete one year of college-level Modern Hebrew before graduating from the program.
+The Executive MA program in Jewish Education requires that students complete one year of college-level Modern Hebrew before graduating from the program.
 The requirement can be fulfilled by prior completion of one-year of college-level Modern Hebrew included on the applicant’s transcript, passing the Hebrew Proficiency Examination administered by HUC-JIR Hebrew faculty, or satisfactorily passing an approved course of study prior to graduation from the program.